Tenchumaru/Devices/README.md

 Lad has a special escape, `\N`, that denotes a platform-specific newline.
 The `\n` escape is specifically the line feed character.

+The `Write` method of the scanner's internal `Reader_` class adds a string to its internal buffer after the recognized token text but before any trailing context.

 ### Lad Operator Precedence

 Here is the precedence of operations in Lad from highest to lowest.